Discrete-time thermodynamic speed limit: Numerical verification

 The second example is a two-state system under periodic driving over time.
 The time period is $\tau = 4\Delta t$, that is, a four-step process.
 The equation of motion for the system is the same as Eq.~\eqref{eq:ex1_discrete_eq}, with time-dependent energy gap $E_1 (t)$: $E_1 (t_0) = \Delta E$, $E_1 (t_1) = 0$, $E_1 (t_2) = -\Delta E$, and $E_1 (t_3) = 0$.

-To verify the section speed limit, we calculate the time-reversed EP and dynamical activity for the complete cycle, while also evaluating the total variation distance for all possible combinations of intermediate distributions at cyclic steady state.
+To verify the interval speed limit, we calculate the time-reversed EP and dynamical activity for the complete cycle, while also evaluating the total variation distance for all possible combinations of intermediate distributions at cyclic steady state.
 For this calculation, we set $\mu = T = 1$ and used various values of $\Delta E$ and $\Delta \tau$ within the range from $0.01$ to $7$.
 The calculation results are presented in Fig.~\ref{fig:cyclictransition}.
-The figure illustrates that for all non-zero total variation distances, the section speed limit provides meaningful bounds on EP.
-Especially, $d_\textrm{TV} [\mathbf{P} (t_1), \mathbf{P} (t_3)]$ gives the tightest bound.
+The figure illustrates that for all non-zero total variation distances, the interval speed limit provides meaningful bounds on EP.
+Especially, $d_\textrm{TV} [\mathbf{P} (t_3), \mathbf{P} (t_1)]$ yields the result closest to the bound.
 This contrasts with the conventional speed limit, determined by the initial and final distributions, which yields a meaningless bound for a cyclic process.
-Thus, the results demonstrate the usefulness of the derived speed limit in EP estimation problem for a cyclic process.
+Thus, the results demonstrate the usefulness of the interval speed limit in EP estimation problem for a cyclic process.